AngieC96/Algorithmic_Design/README.md

 ### How to compile

-A Makefile can be produced by using [cmake](https://cmake.org/) as follows:
+A Makefile is provided.
+You can also produce a Makefile by using [cmake](https://cmake.org/) as follows:
 ```bash
 cmake -G "Unix Makefiles" CMakeLists.txt
 ```